 A drop-down menu of special trading situations.
 Options include:

-- When Issued Trade (W) – indicates trades in new issue security on or before final issuance and settlement of issue by issuer.
+- (W)-When Issued – indicates transactions in a new issue security on or before final issuance and settlement of the issue by the issuer.

 - Posting Date

 This is the date on which a disclosure was made available on the EMMA website.

 - Official Statements and Other Primary Market Documents

 Official statements describe the essential terms of a bond, including whether and